Sabashan-Ragavan/qlabs/README.md

 # qlabs
+Question 1:
+My solution implements the bare bones of a rock paper scissors game which can be played between two individuals.

+Please keep in mind this is my first time working with meteor.
+Before tackling the problem I spent time learning the framework by following the meteor to-do-list-sample tutorial.
+I learnt a lot about how meteor utilizes sessions, collections, publisher-subscriber and routes in their framework.

 Question 2:

 My implementation for question 2 involves calculating a score for each of the strings in the string array and then storing each of